GeoTech Cues Dec 17, 2020

 As COVID-19 and the war in Ukraine continue to hurt the African continent, many countries will require significant investment to revitalize their economies.
 But a persistent attribute of many African markets will continue to be a barrier to private investment: a relative lack of data.
 This drives up diligence costs, creates difficulties in valuing assets, […]

-Koch joined the private sector after a career in the US Marine Corps.
+Prior to entering the finance industry, Koch had a career in the US Marine Corps.
 He is currently a major in the Marine Reserves and works within the Marine Innovation Unit, an organization whose mission is to bring new technology, thinking, and ways of working into the Marine Corps.
 He previously served for nearly ten years on active duty in the Marines.

 Koch earned an MBA in finance with honors from the University of Pennsylvania’s Wharton School and a bachelor’s degree from the US Naval Academy.
-Koch is a Marshall Memorial fellow with the German Marshall Fund, a past Presidential Management fellow finalist, and a member of the Atlantic Council’s GeoTech Center Action Council.
+Koch is a former Marshall Memorial fellow with the German Marshall Fund of the United States and a Council on Foreign Relations term member.